Three young people walking Elfsborgsmarschen

 20 km – Scenic hike

-The 20-kilometer route takes you on a hike along trails and small roads among meadows, lakes, and forests.
+The 20-kilometre route takes you on a hike along trails and small roads among meadows, lakes, and forests.
 Although the distance is shorter, it can feel just as demanding as 40 km because the terrain is hilly.
 At the unmanned checkpoint, you check yourself in and refill with fluids, juice, tea, coffee, and snacks such as bananas, chocolate wafers, and pickled cucumbers.

-10km – For recreational exercisers
+10 km – For recreational exercisers

-The 10-kilometer route also runs along scenic trails and small roads among meadows, lakes, and forests.
+The 10-kilometre route also runs along scenic trails and small roads among meadows, lakes, and forests.
 It is intended for those who want to challenge themselves without going quite as far or as demanding as the other routes.
 There are no checkpoints along the way, so bring everything you need with you.

 Dogs are welcome